 – Click Here to Schedule –

 Each Glendale DUI lawyer at our firm has years of experience in the field.
 We will aggressively defend your legal rights and come up with a strategy for the best possible outcome.
-If you are charged with a DUI in Glendale, Arizona, contact the Law Offices of David Michael Cantor today to schedule a Free Consultation by Calling (602) 307-0808 or filling out our Online Contact Form Below.
+If you are charged with a DUI in Glendale, Arizona, contact the DM Cantor today to schedule a Free Consultation by Calling (602) 307-0808 or filling out our Online Contact Form Below.